michel-leonard/C-Quadratic-Sieve/README.md

 # Testing

+All measurements were not made with the same parameters, so they are only provided as an indication.

 Not needed at all for regular use, a basic ~ 100 lines testing feature is available :
 - the goal is simply to give some background
 - test durations are between 30 seconds (130-bit) and 3 minutes (200-bit)